 How to Break in New Motorcycle Tires

-Motorcycle tires should be broken in over a period of 50-100 miles with slow accelerations and turns.
+Motorcycle tires should be broken in over a period of up to 500 miles with slow accelerations and turns.
 This initial mileage roughs up the smooth area on the new rubber tires for a better grip on the roadway.
 Follow the tire manufacturer’s specifications and recommendations for break in periods.

 Breaking in new tires is an important step especially with motorcycles because the new rubber is usually pretty slick.
 It’s not slick with grease or oil, but it’s slick because it’s smooth, so allowing a break in period of easy riding for any motorcycle tire is going to ensure its performance.